Fans react to the Razorbacks heading to the Liberty Bowl

 “They have full-on RV’S coming out and everyone’s all dressed in red, it’s just like a whole different environment and I’m glad to be a part of it,” Hannekn said.

-Hannekn is from Saint Louis and says it’s not every day that you are surrounded by a city that goes all out for its home team.
+Hannekn is from St. Louis, Mo., and says it’s not every day that you are surrounded by a city that goes all out for its home team.

 “It’s just a different community like where I’m from I would go to colleges near my side of town and it’s not as intense as it is here,” Hannekn said.

-Hannekn and like many others say they’re so proud of the Razorbacks for making the Liberty Bowl this year.
+Hannekn, like many others, is proud of the Razorbacks for making the Liberty Bowl this year.

 “I can’t wait for them to play and I am ready to watch the game,” Hannekn said.

-Before any Razorback fans head to the game, the Stadium Shoppe on Razorback wants to make sure you are dressed from head to toe in Razorback gear.
+Before any Razorback fans head to the game, the Stadium Shoppe on Razorback wants to make sure fans are dressed from head to toe in Razorback gear.

 “The Liberty Bowl is a good bowl to go to because Arkansas fans that wouldn’t originally be able to go to Orlando or whatever will have access to go,” Robert Mann said.

-Robert Mann is the owner of The Stadium Shoppe on Razorback and says he has been selling Razorback gear for years.
+Robert Mann owns The Stadium Shoppe on Razorback Road and says he has been selling Razorback gear for years.

 “We’re a 100% Razorback store, we don’t sell anything else but Razorback stuff,” Mann said.